Packer/H3VR-Supply-Raid/Supply Raid SDK/Assets/Packages/SupplyRaid/Scenes/README.md

 # Supply Raid Sample Scene

-This package contains all the basic components required to create a Supply Raid Map using Atlas.
+This package contains all the basic components and setup required to create a Supply Raid Map using Atlas.